evoth/blog/README.md

         - Organize into folders
     - Organize layouts with partials for different sections
 - ARIA, accessibility in general, Schema, OpenGraph, correct use of tags where possible (semantics), good tooltips and labels, button/link titles, etc.
-- Reduce use of pseudo elements
+- Eliminate last pseudo elements
 - Correct post published/updated dates (figure out GitInfo with submodules)
-- Responsive chip lists
 - Darker zinc-300 color?
 Or maybe add zinc-250 and shift everything down
 - Tooltip with image and domain name (or site name if it exists) like Discord
 - References behavior more like TOC